What Is the Average Collection Period?

 On average, customers pay their credit accounts every 15 days.
 As a basis for comparison, further imagine that the year prior, the average collection period for this company was 20 days.
 This means that it dropped by five days year over year, and the average collection period improved from the year prior.

 Average Collection Period

-The average collection period ratio, often shortened to "average collection period" is also referred to as the "ratio of days to sales outstanding."
+The average collection period ratio, often shortened to "average collection period," is also referred to as the "ratio of days to sales outstanding."
 It is the average number of days it takes a company to collect its accounts receivable.
 In other words, this financial ratio is the average number of days required to convert receivables into cash.
-The mathematical formula to determine average collection ratio is simple but requires collecting some financial information first.
+The mathematical formula to determine the average collection ratio is simple but requires collecting some financial information first.